IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### Summary

 This section has covered the steps to use a window to transform streaming data:
-- Define the window using `Stream.batch` and `Stream.last`.
+- Define the window using `Stream.batch` and `Stream.last`, for tumbling(unique) or sliding windows, respectively.
 - Defining a class or function that will perform your aggregation
 - Use `Window.aggregate()` to call your processing function with the window's contents
-- For sliding windows, set the trigger policy with `Window.trigger` to control when the processing function is called.
+- For overlapping, or sliding windows, set the trigger policy with `Window.trigger` to control when the processing function is called.
-- Use `Window.partition` to create subwindows for more fine grained aggregation
+- Use `Window.partition` to create subwindows for more fine grained aggregation.

 <a id="map"></a>